tupleapp/pair-programming-guide/_pages/styles-of-pairing.md

 _(Coming soon: guides on driving and navigating well.)_

-To see this style in action, check out [Coding Elixir, Phoenix, and Elm](/pair-programming-guide/elixir-phoenix-elm).
+To see this style in action, check out [Pairing On Elixir, Phoenix, and Elm](/pair-programming-guide/elixir-phoenix-elm).

 ## Ping pong